rodneyshupe/Cookbook/Recipes/Entrees-Beef.rst

 Directions
 ----------
-1. Heat oil inpressure cooker then brown short ribs (cut up) in the oil.
+1. Heat oil in pressure cooker then brown short ribs (cut up) in the oil.
    Remove ribs, pour off oil and put short ribs back in pressure cooker.
 2. Add red wine, beef broth, onion, garlic, honey, brown sugar, salt and pepper.
 Bring to high pressure, then reduce heat to low.
 Cook at high